novadar-star/novadar-star/README.md

 ##  `About Me`

-- 📚 Sophomore year
+- Sophomore year
-- 🔭 I’m currently working on <a href="https://www.theodinproject.com/dashboard"><strong>The Odin Project</strong></a>
+- Interested in cloud computing
-- ☁️ Interested in cloud computing
+-  I’m currently working on <a href="https://www.theodinproject.com/dashboard"><strong>The Odin Project</strong></a>

 ## ` Studying and Learning`

 - Full Stack Web Development (MERN Stack)